ziatdinovmax/NeuroBayes/README.md

 # NeuroBayes

+> [!IMPORTANT]
-#### Important: This package is actively in development, and breaking changes may occur frequently
+This package is actively in development, and breaking changes may occur frequently
+>
 ![NB2](https://github.com/user-attachments/assets/a78fbcac-23e5-4073-afbd-d424a8f7d2dc)

 ## What is it for